danielharrell/does_music_move/does_music_move.md

 every moment of its motion.

 But a moment's reflection on this reveals a problem.
+For the sense in which our hand is a spatial whole, which space can then contain, is the sense in which our hand can *occupy* a place, without having to move there.
+But this occupation of place implies that space only contains the hand *at* a place at every moment of its motion, as an occupant of each place.
+We can grant that the hand will be at *every* such place over the course of the motion, and even suppose that every such place taken together forms a continuum.
+But this turns out not to be the continuum of the motion itself, but rather just the continuum of the motion's path, which as a path, doesn't move.

+What is more, the most obvious way of solving this problem is to turn our attention from the motion's path to the motion itself; but this suggests the same analysis of the motion that we earlier gave of the melody---to the same nonsensical conclusion.
+The hand may be a spatial whole, but its motion is a temporal whole, just like a melody.
+So space cannot contain the hand's entire motion at any moment of it, but only one part of this motion, one place in it, at a time.
+But this again seems to mean, speaking strictly if nonsensically, that there is no hand to be seen, in the space where we see it move.
+For the hand is only seen in the space it can occupy, which is the space where it remains unmoved.
+Or we could put the nonsense more generally like this.
+In any case of motion, what we see is a motion between unmoving places, of something that occupies those places.
+But this suggests we see motion, without seeing anything actually move.
+But how, then, could there be any motion to see?
+And what could be making it?

+But a moment's reflection on this reveals a problem.
 For while our hand may be spatial in these respects, the motion of our hand is temporal, just like the melody.
 It *is* composed